esamattis/yalr/README.md

 });
 ```

 It will also read the YALRFile.
-Options in the YALRFile take precedence over
+Options in the YALRFile will take precedence
-the options given using the API.
-Which makes it perfect for developer specific
+over the options given using the API.
+Which makes it perfect for developer
-config.
+specific config.
 Just put it to .gitignore.

 The yarl module function returns an object with the current options and a `tag`
 attribute which contains a string of the script tag.
 This can be used to make